 As you may already know, the Dart Charge scheme at the Dartford Crossing opened last weekend meaning all payments are now controlled electronically.
-Previously we spoke about the concerns surrounding the new Dart Charge however the new free-flow tolls have already received positive feedback due to the fall in congestion; but as with everything there were a few complaints due to the fact that it can be easy to forget to pay.
+The new free-flow tolls have already received positive feedback due to the fall in congestion; but as with everything there were a few complaints due to the fact that it can be easy to forget to pay.

 People are now beginning to worry that the new Dart Charge was put into place not only to reduce congestion but also to test how free-flow tolls would work on roads across the UK.
 Some have even claimed that this technology may not only be installed on toll bridges in the future but also on the motorway network, with Colin Sowman, editor of tolling industry trade magazine ITS International, saying he believes this change will happen sooner rather than later.
 This could be particularly worrying for fleet owners as it means that running a fleet could become a lot more expensive in the future.

 Sowman said: “So the technology is certainly there, and what’s more, we’ve seen from the latest announcement how much money needs to be put in [to road building schemes] to counter traffic bottlenecks.
 If you think about extrapolating that across the whole road network, it’s a huge amount.